dendi6666/gitdemo/readme.txt

 this is git project;
-git is a distributed version controller system;
+git is a distributed version control system;
-git is free softwarf;
+git is free softwarf distributed under the GPL;